johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

    provide the zone.
 Both providers receive an unsigned zone from the zone owner.
 The parent has a CDS/CDNSKEY/CSYNC scanner.

+2) Simple unsigned zone with multiple providers

+   This scenarios consists of two providers A and B that each provide the zone.
+Both providers receive the unsigned zone from the zone owner.
+   There is currently no mechanism for the parent to automatically pick up changed to the NS RRset.

+3) Future work to let the parent update the NS RRset for an unsigned zone.

 (More scenarios are needed)

+a) Parent without CDS/CDNSKEY/CSYNC scanner

 ## Simple multi-signer Scenario